SuperSonicSites/URIC/content/about.md

 keywords: "about, Ucluelet Rent-It Center"
 heading: "About"
 # Who We Are
-whoweare: "We are proudly locals who were born and raised in Ucluelet.
-We saw the need for a rental store in January of 2007 and we've opened for business.
-We recognized the need not only for a rental store but also a “Roll Off Service”.
-We appreciate both our local and out of town contractors with their continued support that has allowed us to grow.
-We take pride in offering a service based business and attempt to surpass you expectations."
+whoweare: "We are proud locals who were born and raised in Ucluelet.
+We saw the need for a rental store over a decade ago and opened for business.
+We recognized the need for not only a rental store but also a “Roll Off Service” and equipment sales.
+We truly appreciate our local and out of town contractors, West Coast residents and Families for their continued support that have allowed us to grow.
+We take pride in offering a family run service based business and are always striving to surpass your expectations."
 # About Section
 ## Team Member 1
 name1: "Mayco - Co-Owner"